timokluser-dev/GBS_M122/PowerShell/powershell-scripting_dist.md

 Out-File -FilePath "google-update-service.txt"
 ```

-2. Continue on Errgor `-ErrorAction SilentlyContinue`
+2. Continue on Error `-ErrorAction SilentlyContinue`

 if a cmdlet in a pipe failed, the pipeline wouldn't continue.
 some errors, such as folder exists, can be safely ignored by appending the common parameter `-ErrorAction`.